backstage/backstage/plugins/microsoft-calendar/README.md

 yarn add --cwd packages/app @backstage/plugin-microsoft-calendar
 ```

-2. Import the Microsoft calendar React component from "@backstage/plugin-microsoft-calendar".
+2. Import the Microsoft calendar React component from `@backstage/plugin-microsoft-calendar`.
-3. You can then use the provided react component MicrosoftCalendar in the backstage frontend where ever you want
+3. You can then use the provided React component `MicrosoftCalendar` in the backstage frontend where ever you want

 ```tsx
 import { MicrosoftCalendar } from '@backstage/plugin-microsoft-calendar';